AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/features-overview.md

 sidebar_position: 1
 ---

 AdGuard provides a range of software products that block ads and trackers on different platforms.
-One of the most popular AdGuard products is a free extension that is accessible for five popular browsers: Chrome, Firefox, Edge, Opera, and Yandex Browser.
-Browser extensions include basic ad blocking features but cannot be compared with full-featured desktop programs such as [*AdGuard for Windows*](https://kb.adguard.com/en/windows/overview) and [*AdGuard for Mac*](https://kb.adguard.com/en/mac/overview).
+One of the most popular AdGuard products is a free extension that works in five popular browsers: Chrome, Firefox, Edge, Opera, and Yandex Browser.
+Browser extensions include basic ad blocking features but cannot be compared with full-featured desktop programs, such as [*AdGuard for Windows*](https://kb.adguard.com/en/windows/overview) and [*AdGuard for Mac*](https://kb.adguard.com/en/mac/overview).

-This article describes the features of AdGuard Browser extension.
-If you're looking for some specific info, navigate directly to the corresponding section or read the entire article to learn more about the product.

 ![AdGuard Browser extension for Chrome](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_overview.png)